maidsafe/rfcs/text/0045-node-ageing/0045-node-ageing.md

 ### Quorum redefined

-A quorum can now be defined as 50% of the groups total age score.
+A quorum can now be defined as more than 50% of the groups total age score.
 In addition a minimum number of participants should take part (the new Quorum).
 This may be set to a low number such as 25% of the group size or similar.
-It is proposed in this RFC the quorum is set at >= 50% of the group members plus 50% of the group total age.
+It is proposed in this RFC the quorum is set at > 50% of the group members plus > 50% of the group total age.

 ## Future considerations